John Redmond: Party's demise

 Redmond was succeeded in the party leadership by John Dillon and spared the experience of further political setbacks when after the German spring offensive of April 1918, Britain, caught in a desperate war of attrition, attempted to introduce conscription in Ireland linked with implementation of Home Rule.
 The Irish Nationalists led by Dillon walked out of the House of Commons and returned to Ireland to join in the widespread resistance and protests during the resulting conscription crisis.

 The crisis boosted Sinn Féin so that in the December general election it won the vast majority of seats, leaving the Nationalist Party with only six seats for the 220,837 votes cast (21.7%) (down from 84 seats out of 103 in 1910).
 The party did not win a proportionate share of seats because the election was not run under a proportional representation system, but on the 'first past the post' British electoral system.
 Unionists, on the other hand, won 26 seats for 287,618 (28.3%) of votes, whereas Sinn Féin votes were 476,087 (or 46.9%) for 48 seats, plus 25 uncontested, totalling 73 seats.
 In January 1919 a Unilateral Declaration of Independence by the First Dáil attended by twenty-seven Sinn Féin members (others were in jail or unable to attend) proclaimed an Irish Republic.
 The subsequent parliament of the Second Dail was superseded by the establishment of the Irish Free State.
 The Irish Civil War followed.

 Home Rule was finally implemented in 1921 under the Government of Ireland Act 1920 which introduced two Home Rule parliaments, although only adopted by the six counties forming Northern Ireland.

 Legacy and personal vision

 John Redmond's home town of Wexford remained a strongly Redmondite area for decades afterwards.
 The seat of Waterford city was one of the few outside Ulster not to be won by Sinn Féin in the 1918 general election.
 Redmond's son William Redmond represented the city until his death in 1932.
-A later Irish Taoiseach (prime minister), John Bruton, hung a painting of Redmond, whom he regarded as his hero because of his perceived commitment to non-violence in Ireland, in his office in Ireland's Leinster House Government Buildings.
+A later Irish Taoiseach John Bruton, hung a painting of Redmond, whom he regarded as his hero because of his perceived commitment to non-violence in Ireland, in his office in Ireland's Government Buildings.
 However, his successor Bertie Ahern replaced the painting with one of Patrick Pearse.